barryvdh/laravel-async-queue/readme.md

-# Laravel 5 Async Queue Driver
+# Laravel Async Queue Driver

 ## Push a function/closure to the background.

-### For Laravel 5.4, check the [0.6 branch](https://github.com/barryvdh/laravel-async-queue/tree/v0.6.0)

-### For Laravel 5.3, check the [0.5 branch](https://github.com/barryvdh/laravel-async-queue/tree/v0.5.0)

-Just like the 'sync' driver, this is not a real queue driver.
-It is always fired immediatly.
+Just like the 'sync' or 'deferred' connection, this is not a real queue.
+It is always fired immediately.
 The only difference is that the closure is sent to the background without waiting for the response.
 This package is more usable as an alternative for running incidental tasks in the background, without setting up a 'real' queue driver.

-> **Note:** This is using the DatabaseQueue, so make sure you set that up first, including migrations.
+It is similar to the 'deferred' connection, but it runs in a background process, so might be more suitable for long running tasks.

 ### Install